vryurek/SpotiFour/README.md

 - Top 50 songs globally and in the United States
 - View music in the user's Spotify library, including playlists
 - Ability to play music using the Spotify play button (Full song when using a premium account with the Spotify client downloaded, plays 30s previews otherwise)
-- Ability to retrieve lyrics for songs - Work in Progress
+- Ability to retrieve lyrics for songs*

 ### Authors